d-steve/homebridge-dynamic-timer/README.md

+# homebridge-http-webhooks-countdown

+This is fork of [benzman81/homebridge-http-webhooks](https://github.com/benzman81/homebridge-http-webhooks) with modifications to the LightBulb and Light Sensor types for decrementing the values in order to use them as dynamic countdown timers.
+No changes for any other types.

+The main purpose for this is to allow you to set dynamic countdown timers to be used to trigger Home Automations in HomeKit.

+LightBulb
+- Pro: main benefit is that you can create Home Automations using the Home app.
+- Pro: the timer can be paused/unpaused by turning off/on the light without changing the brightness.
+- Con: the Home app expects the value to be a percentage of full brightness, so by default, the Home app will show 100% until the timer falls below 100 minutes left.
+You can use the "brightness_factor" config parameter to adjust this (ex: set brightness_factor to 10 to show brightness as the percent remaining out of 1000).

+Light Sensor
+- Pro: main benefit is that the sensor lux value will show the exact value instead of trying to fit it into a range of 0-100%.
+- Con: the Home app cannot create Home Automations triggered by light sensors.
+Use a 3rd party iOS app (ex: Eve for Homekit, Controller for HomeKit) to create Home Automations for light sensors.
+Note: once created, the actions can then be modified within the Home app.

+By default, the timer will run once a minute and decrement the value by 1.
+Use the following config parameters to change this:

+  tick: The interval (number of ticks in ms)
+  step: How much to decrement value by this much each interval.
+Set to 0 to disable.

+Below is the remainder of the forked README.md file with modfications to installation steps and to add config parameters for "tick" and "step".

 # homebridge-http-webhooks

 A http plugin with support of webhooks for [Homebridge](https://github.com/nfarina/homebridge).

 The plugin gets its states from any system that is calling the url to trigger a state change.